 The Division of Education offers degrees that qualify students for an Arkansas Teaching License in Early Childhood Education (P-4) and Secondary School Education (7-12).
 The JBU Division of Education is approved by the Arkansas State Department of Education and accredited by the National Council for the Accreditation of Education (NCATE).

 What excites Andrew about getting a degree in social studies education?
 “I enjoy the thought of being creative with my subject matter,” he says.
-“Also, it’s a change to help mold young people and move them towards Christ.”
+“Also, it’s a chance to help mold young people and move them towards Christ.”